 If you’re looking for the best bang-for-buck in this price category, our #1 has to be Bowflex Blaze.
-It includes at least 20 more exercises (60 total) than the Powerline or Body-Solid machines, while offering over double the available resistance and a pretty decent rower for cardio.
+It includes at least 20 more exercises (60 total) than the Powerline or Body-Solid machines while offering over double the available resistance and a pretty decent rower for cardio.

-Lack of available compound exercises for the legs such as squat or leg press are a real drawback when looking at home gym machines in this price range.
+Lack of available compound exercises for the legs such as squat or leg press is a real drawback when looking at home gym machines in this price range.
 The Blaze is one of a few exceptions to this rule and offers close to double the purported resistance to boot.